Observational Evidence for Primordial Black Holes: A Positivist Perspective: Gravitational-Wave Evidence

 \subsection{Black Hole Spins}

 Another unexpected property of the first detected coalescences is their low effective spins, often compatible with zero.
-The effective spin $\chi_{\rm eff}$ of a binary is defined as \be \chi_{\rm eff} \equiv \frac{ 1 }{\,m_{1} +\,m_{2} }\. \Big[ m_{1} S_{1} \cos( \theta_{\rm LS_{1}} ) + m_{2} S_{2} \cos( \theta_{\rm LS_{2}} ) \Big] \, , \ee where $m_{i}$ is the mass, $S_{i}$ the spin and $\theta_{\rm LS_{i}}$ the angle between the spin and the orbital momentum for each component ($i = 1,\mspace{1mu}2$).
+The effective spin $\chi_{\rm eff}$ of a binary is defined as

+where $m_{i}$ is the mass, $S_{i}$ the spin and $\theta_{\rm LS_{i}}$ the angle between the spin and the orbital momentum for each component ($i = 1,\mspace{1mu}2$).
 If the two masses are almost equal, a low effective spin may indicate that the individual spins are similar and anti-aligned, as expected for stellar black hole binaries.
 But the fact that $\chi_{\rm eff}$ remains low and compatible with zero for the vast majority of binaries observed so far~\cite{2021arXiv211103606T}, even for different progenitor masses, suggests that the individual spins are also low.
 This is further supported by the individual spin of the primary component of GW190814, $\chi_{1} \equiv S_{1} \cos \theta_{\rm LS_{1}} < 0.07$ at $90\%$ CL, this being well determined due to the mass asymmetry.
 Low spins are also most likely for the primary components of other asymmetric binaries, which disfavours a spin orientation that is orthogonal to the orbital plane for GW190814 by chance.
 Low spins for black hole binaries are not expected for popular stellar models, such as the Geneva model, since these should produce a wide effective spin distribution with a peak around $\chi_{\rm eff} \approx 0.8$.